 - Control Cholesterol: Maintaining healthy cholesterol levels protects your arteries and helps prevent blockages that can lead to heart disease and stroke.
 Get a regular screening, stay active, and eat foods that are low in cholesterol and unhealthy fats.

 - Eat Better: A healthy diet is critical to preventing heart disease.
-Eat plenty of healthy fats (especially from fish and olive oil) along with low-sugar fruits, non-starchy veggies, protein, nuts and legumes.
-Eliminate added sugars, starchy carbohydrates and trans
+Eat plenty of healthy fats (especially from fish and olive oil) along with fruit, non-starchy veggies, protein, nuts and legumes.
+Eliminate added sugars, starchy carbohydrates and trans fats.

 - Manage Blood Pressure: High blood pressure is a major risk factor for heart disease and stroke.
 Keeping your blood pressure in a healthy range with the right diet and lifestyle helps protect your heart as well as the blood vessels supporting it.